CBUM-Bhardwaj/aws-static_website_hosting/README.md

-# AWS — Static Website Hosting on S3
+# Updated WS — Static Website Hosting on S3
 *Simple project, but packed with real understanding.*

 ---